arpit20adlakha/Computer-Science-Papers-For-System-Design/README.md

 - The FuzzyLog: A Partially Ordered Shared Log (https://lnkd.in/da4ikmEa)
 - Ubiq: A Scalable and Fault-tolerant Log Processing Infrastructure (https://lnkd.in/dQTfCDwH)

-This is a series of posts about #distributedsystems papers.
-Today we are going to cover #graph processing in distributed setting.
+Graph processing in distributed setting.

 - Pregel: A System for Large-Scale Graph Processing (https://lnkd.in/ggpew7yq)
 - PowerGraph: Distributed Graph-Parallel Computation on Natural Graphs (https://lnkd.in/g6f9Mjzk)